tsujamin/evan-doorbell-podcast/README.md

 show to follow.

 Episodes should be listened to oldest to newest, which is the same order as the episode numbers in the titles.

+The episodes are primarily pulled from an [Archive.org mirror](https://archive.org/details/evan-doorbell) in order to minimise bandwidth to [evan-doorbell.com](evan-doorbell.com) except where an episode is missing from the former mirror.